 San Diego Country Club • Chula Vista, CA • 9/23/13

-I had taken the day off to attend this SCGA members’ outing at this historic private course.
-Around the big clubhouse (which is a relatively new construction), there are signs that say “established 1897.
+I had taken the day off to attend this SCGA member outing at this historic private course.
+Around the big clubhouse (which is a relatively new construction), there are signs that say “established 1897.”
 That would be referring to the club itself.
-The original course was built in 1921 by William Watson and later remodeled by Billy Bell, who added some bunkers and tee boxes as more "modern” upgrades.
+The original course was built in 1921 by Willie Watson.
+Harry Rainville, William P. Bell.
+Todd Eckenrode and John Harbottle III are all also credited with various renovations in the years since.

 Still, SDCC is one of the oldest courses I’ve had the pleasure to play and it retains an old school charm and timeless design that you won’t find at a lot of newer courses throughout Southern California.